Seattle Mariners minor league players: Taylor Dollard

-Domingo Gonzalez

-Domingo Jose Gonzalez (born September 27, 1999) is a Dominican professional baseball pitcher for the Seattle Mariners of Major League Baseball (MLB).

-Gonzalez signed an international deal with the Pittsburgh Pirates back in 2018.

-On December 7, 2022, Gonzalez was selected by the Atlanta Braves in the minor league phase of the Rule 5 draft.

-Gonzalez split the 2024 campaign between the Double–A Mississippi Braves and Triple–A Gwinnett Stripers.
-In 45 appearances split between the two affiliates, he compiled a 4–3 record and 2.91 ERA with 83 strikeouts and 9 saves across 52 2/3 innings pitched.
-On November 2, 2024, the Braves added Gonzalez to their 40-man roster to prevent him from reaching minor league free agency.

-Gonzalez was optioned to Triple-A Gwinnett to begin the 2025 season, where he logged a 2-1 record and 4.29 ERA with 39 strikeouts over 42 innings of work.
-Gonzalez was designated for assignment by the Braves on August 10, 2025.

-On August 12, 2025, Gonzalez was claimed off waivers by the Seattle Mariners.

-Alex Hoppe

-Alex Kevin Hoppe is an American professional baseball pitcher in the Seattle Mariners organization.

-On November 18, 2025, the Red Sox traded Hoppe to the Seattle Mariners in exchange for catcher Luke Heyman and added him to the 40-man roster.

 Jonny Farmelo

 Jonathan Thomas Farmelo (born September 9, 2004) is an American professional baseball outfielder in the Seattle Mariners organization.

 Farmelo attended Westfield High School in Fairfax County, Virginia.
 In high school, he had a .385 batting average, seven home runs, and 29 RBIs in 48 career games.
 As a senior, Farmelo batted .478.
 Farmelo committed to play college baseball at the University of Virginia.

 Farmelo was selected 29th overall by the Seattle Mariners in the 2023 Major League Baseball draft.
 He signed with the Mariners on July 17 for an over-slot bonus of $3.2 million.

-He joined the Single-A Modesto Nuts for the 2023 playoffs, playing as an outfielder.
-He hit .200 in 4 games, with 1 triple and 1 home run.
+Farmelo joined the Single-A Modesto Nuts for the 2023 playoffs, playing as an outfielder.
+He hit .200 in four games, with one triple and one home run.
 Farmelo returned to Modesto in 2024, but he tore his ACL in mid-June while trying to catch a pop-up, ending his season.
-In 46 games before the injury, he hit .264 with 4 home runs and 18 stolen bases.
-He was named the 96th best prospect in baseball by MLB.com before the 2025 season.
-Farmelo said he expects to return to minor league games in the middle of 2025.
+In 46 games before the injury, he hit .264 with four home runs and 18 stolen bases.
+Prior to the 2025 season, Farmelo was named the 96th best prospect in baseball by MLB.com.
+Farmelo returned to play that May with Everett.
+In June, he was placed on the injured list with a stress reaction in his rib, and missed over two months before returning to play with Everett in August.
+Farmelo played a total of 29 games in 2025 and hit .230 with six home runs and 16 RBIs.
+After the season, he played in the Arizona Fall League with the Peoria Javelinas.
+Farmelo returned to Everett to open the 2026 season.
+Between Everett and Arkansas, he .batted ,251/.375/.436 with 17 home runs and 41 stolen bases in 56 attempts.

+Teddy McGraw

+Edward Thomas McGraw (born October 31, 2001) is an American professional baseball pitcher in the Seattle Mariners organization.

+McGraw attended Oneonta High School in Oneonta, New York and played college baseball at Wake Forest University.
+In 2021 and 2022, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.
+He underwent Tommy John surgery prior to his junior year in 2023 and missed the season.
+Despite the injury he was selected by the Seattle Mariners in the third round of the 2023 Major League Baseball draft.

+McGraw made his professional debut in 2024 with the Modesto Nuts, but pitched in only four games due to another arm injury.
+He again missed the start of the 2025 season, and returned to pitch for the Arizona Complex League Mariners and Everett AquaSox.
+McGraw was converted into a relief pitcher prior to the 2026 season.